-CH 350 - Organic Chemistry III
+CH 350 - Physical Organic Chemistry

 A survey of physical organic chemistry, stressing the qualitative use of molecular orbital theory in topological descriptions of structure and bonding is presented.
 Thermodynamic concepts are applied toward the prediction of chemical reactivity and the elucidation of reaction mechanisms.
+(Formerly titled Organic Chemistry III)

-Prerequisite(s): CH 251 Pre or Co-requisite(s): CH 280 - CH 281, or permission of instructor.
+Prerequisite(s): CH 251 Pre or Co-requisite(s): CH 280 or permission of instructor.